CreativeComputing2035/syllabus/syllabus.md

 [How to / Why Make Internet Art](http://netart.rocks)

-Use (mostly) Javascript to create a work of Net Art.
+Use jQuery to create a work of Net Art.

 How to turn in this assignment:
 Turn in a link to your GitHub repo.